-(f) Property and Equipment
+(f) Property and Equipment, Net

-Property and equipment is recorded at cost less accumulated depreciation.
+Property and equipment, net is recorded at cost less accumulated depreciation.
 Property and equipment consists mainly of assets such as leasehold improvements, office, computer and laboratory equipment, including laboratory equipment acquired under finance lease arrangements.
-Depreciation is computed using the straight-line method over the estimated useful lives of the assets, which range from two to five years.
+Depreciation is computed using the straight-line method over the estimated useful lives of the assets, which range from two to eleven years.
 Leasehold improvements are depreciated over the shorter of the remaining term of the lease or the useful life of the asset.
-The Company recorded depreciation expense of \$0.4 million and \$0.2 million for the three months ended March 31, 2022 and 2021, respectively, which includes amortization of laboratory equipment acquired under finance leases (previously referred to as "capital leases") of \$20,000 and \$17,000 for the three months ended March 31, 2022 and 2021, respectively.
+The Company recorded depreciation expense of \$0.4 million and \$0.2 million for the three months ended June 30, 2022 and 2021, respectively, which includes amortization of laboratory equipment acquired under finance leases (previously referred to as "capital leases") of \$21,000 and \$17,000 for the three months ended June 30, 2022 and 2021, respectively.
+The Company recorded depreciation expense of \$0.8 million and \$0.4 million for the six months ended June 30, 2022 and 2021, respectively, which includes amortization of laboratory equipment acquired under finance leases of \$41,000 and \$34,000 for the six months ended June 30, 2022 and 2021, respectively.

-Amortization of assets that are recorded under finance leases in depreciation expense is included in cost of revenues on the condensed consolidated statement of operations.
-Gross assets recorded under finance leases were \$0.4 million as of March 31, 2022 and December 31, 2021.
-Accumulated amortization associated with finance leases were \$0.1 million as of March 31, 2022 and December 31, 2021.
+Amortization of assets that are recorded under finance leases in depreciation expense is included in cost of revenues on the condensed consolidated statements of operations.
+Gross assets recorded under finance leases were \$0.4 million as of June 30, 2022 and December 31, 2021.
+Accumulated amortization associated with finance leases was \$0.1 million as of June 30, 2022 and December 31, 2021.
 Maintenance and repairs are expensed as incurred, and material improvements are capitalized.
 When assets are retired or otherwise disposed of, the cost and accumulated depreciation are removed from the balance sheet and any resulting gain or loss is reflected in the condensed consolidated statements of operations in the period realized.
-The Company disposed of \$8,000 and \$0.1 million as of equipment for the three months ended March 31, 2022 and 2021, respectively.
+The Company disposed of \$0.3 million of equipment for the three months ended June 30, 2022 and no equipment for the three months ended June 30, 2021.
+The Company disposed of \$0.3 million and \$13,000 of equipment for the six months ended June 30, 2022 and 2021, respectively.
 The Company assesses its long-lived assets, consisting primarily of property and equipment, for impairment when material events or changes in circumstances indicate that the carrying value may not be recoverable.
-There were no impairment losses for the three months ended March 31, 2022 and 2021.
+There were no impairment losses for the three or six months ended June 30, 2022 and 2021.